SkylineCommunications/dataminer-docs/connector-help/connector_help/E_S_Manebach_VITex_INKA_4.md

 ## About

-This driver communicates with the device using SNMP commands.
+This connector communicates with the device using SNMP commands.
 It also deals with SNMP traps sent from the device.

 ## Installation and configuration

 ### Creation

-This driver uses a Simple Network Management Protocol (SNMP) connection and needs the following user information:
+This connector uses a Simple Network Management Protocol (SNMP) connection and requires the following input during element creation:

 **SNMP CONNECTION**: